 It depends on your country

-Depending on your country, you may be able to exchange your driving license easily.
+Depending on your country, you may be able to exchange your driving license easily in Germany.
 For example, I have a friend who has a Texas driving license (which cost her around 25 USD and she had to pass a very simple driving test).
 She can simply exchange her Texas driving license to the German one, without going through the expensive and challenging tests.

 I was not as lucky with my Hong Kong driving license.
 With a Hong Kong driving license, I was allowed to skip the theory classes.
 It means that I saved some money and time for attending those classes.
-However, I still had to go through the normal theory test and the practical driving test.
+However, I still had to go through the normal theory test and the practical driving test in Germany.

 If you do not have a German driving license, you can drive in Germany for up to 6 months with an international license.